Do you have an undeniable love affair with sugar?! Does the sight of chocolate or ice cream make you feel uncontrollable?

 If it has added sugar, toss it!
-Basically, anything that comes in a bag, container, or package that has a label (and a line for added sugar), is fueling your cravings.
-The good news is… if it’s not within your grasp, your temptation likely won’t be able to overcome you.
+Or put it somewhere that's more out of sight like the back of the pantry.
+Basically, anything that comes in a bag, container, or package that has a label (and a line for added sugar), can fuel your cravings.
+The good news is… if it’s not within your grasp, your temptation likely will be a forgotten thought.

 2. Satisfy your craving with something more nutritious

-Instead of reaching for your go-to sugar-filled sweets, satisfy your sweet tooth with a healthier source.
+Instead of reaching for your go-to sugar-filled sweets, try satisfying your sweet tooth with a healthier source.
 Fruit, smoothies, or even some honey or dark chocolate in moderation are great options.

 3. Make things at home